-Thematically, the “Long Lost Friend” refers to a book of spells, which was the centerpiece of a famous murder trial that took place in my hometown (York, PA) in the early 30’s.
+Thematically, the "Long Lost Friend" refers to a book of spells, which was the centerpiece of a famous murder trial that took place in my hometown (York, PA) in the early '30s.
 This book of spells emerged from a culture of superstition and faith healing.
-I see this as an “opiate of the masses” much like an addiction to anything that enables one to avoid dealing with reality face to face.
-This could come in the form of religious dogma, drug addiction, politics or celebrity worship and the list could go on.
+The "Long Lost Friend" could be seen as an "opiate of the masses," much like an addiction to anything that enables one to avoid dealing with reality face to face.
+The opiate could come in the form of religious dogma, drug addiction, politics, or celebrity worship, and the list could go on.

 My objective as an artist is to help connect someone to the present and expand their capacity to care about the universe we inhabit.
 It's this connection to the present moment that causes someone to become more mindful and aware.
 That's what I feel the artistic experience is all about.